robtweed/golgi/README.md

 # What is Golgi?

-*Golgi* (pronounced Gol-jee) is a new approach to browser-based UI development that makes use of the latest Web Technologies, in particular WebComponents, ES6 Modules, Proxies and MutuationObserver.
+*Golgi* (pronounced Gol-jee) is a new approach to browser-based User Interface (UI) development that makes use of the latest Web Technologies, in particular WebComponents, ES6 Modules, Proxies and MutuationObserver.

+*Golgi* allows you to build UIs using WebComponents as composable units, abstracted as XML/XHTML tags and delivered progressively on-demand, without the need for a time-consuming bundling/compilation step, and without the need for Node.js, WebPack or large, complex build chains during development or deployment.

+Just develop and go, edit and go!

 # Try It Out!